 Plates can also slip along next to each other at transform boundaries.
 The San Andreas Fault in California is a transform fault, and the source of many earthquakes.
 In fact, a global map of seismic activity reveals an outline of all of the Earth's tectonic plates.
 This is because earthquakes are concentrated along plate boundaries, where stresses build up from plates moving against each other.
 An earthquake is the sudden release of that stress.
 Likewise, volcanic activity is clustered along mid-ocean ridges and subduction zones, where molten mantle material has access to the surface.
 Unfortunately, over half a billion people live on the "ring of fire" that traces the plate boundaries at the rim of the Pacific Ocean.

 The motions of the plates might be imperceptible, but they are real.
 The techniques of radio astronomy have been used to measure directly the motion of continents from space.
-Europe and North America are moving apart at a rate of about 5 centimeters per year.
-About 150-200 million years ago, they were locked in a geological embrace.
+Europe and North America are moving apart at a rate of about 5 centimeters per year, as fast as a fingernail grows.
+The Nazca plate in Peru is racing along at 16 centimeters per year, as fast as hair grows.
+About 150-200 million years ago, Europe and North America were locked in a geological embrace.
 In fact, all the continents were joined in a primeval landmass called Pangaea.